Alem/django-bootstrap-crud-templates/README.rst

 - ``lowercasemodelname_update``: For the UpdateView.
 - ``lowercasemodelname_delete``: For the DeleteView.
 - ``lowercasemodelname_list``:   For the ListView.

+Note: It is still recommended to define get_allowed_fields in your model, otherwise it will fallback to the dangerous default of exposing ALL model fields.

 Customizing display of model fields
 ###################################